Henri Matisse, Luxe, Calme, et Volupté

 Preparing your students

 There are many ways to prepare your students to participate in the poetry contest.
-For example: For some sample classroom activities and techniques for using poetry in high school classes, download my presentation on "La poésie en cours de lycée" from the MCLASC 2013 Jamboree.
+For example:- Make poetry part of the curriculum;

 Choosing a poem